Cheapest Place to Buy a Suitcase (2026): 9 Options Ranked

 TJ Maxx is where luggage deals actually live.
 You’ll find Samsonite, Travelpro, Kenneth Cole, and Delsey at 30-60% below retail.
 The stock rotates constantly, and every location carries different inventory.

-A Samsonite Omni carry-on that retails for $120 at department stores regularly shows up at TJ Maxx for $60-80.
-I’ve seen Travelpro Platinum Elite bags – the ones flight crews actually use – at Marshalls for half the airline crew store price.
+A Samsonite Omni carry-on that sells at full price in a department store regularly shows up at TJ Maxx for close to half that.
+Shoppers report finding Travelpro Platinum Elite bags, the ones flight crews actually use, at Marshalls for around half the airline crew store price.

 The catch: selection is unpredictable.
 You might find exactly what you want on your first visit, or you might find nothing.
 TJ Maxx works best if you’re flexible on brand, color, and size.
 Go looking for “a good carry-on” rather than “a navy blue Samsonite Freeform 21-inch.”